Dammi87/build-with-docker/README.md

 It will also support specifying an SSH endpoint to which to run the project from, which will take care of zipping, sending, extracting and running, from the same command.

+Please read my blogpost for a more indepth information about this project https://dammi87.github.io/2018/building-with-docker/

 ## Prerequisites

  * Only tested on Ubuntu 14.04 and 16.04